-M74 is the designation given to a reproduction disorder affecting salmon returning from their feeding migration in the Baltic Sea.
+M74 is the designation given to a reproduction disorder affecting salmon (Salmo salar) returning from their feeding migration in the Baltic Sea.
 The syndrome manifests as symptoms and increased mortality during the yolk-sac fry phase.
 The mortality of yolk-sac fry is due to thiamine (vitamin B1) deficiency in the eggs.

 Research conducted by the Natural Resources Institute Finland (Luke) indicates that thiamine deficiency develops when the fat content of food is high and the thiamine content is too low in relation to the dietary energy and unsaturated fatty acid content.

 The cause is abundant fatty diet

-An exceedingly large proportion of young sprat in the food of salmon intensifies the occurrence and severity of the M74 syndrome.
+An exceedingly large proportion of young sprat (Sprattus sprattus) in the food of salmon intensifies the occurrence and severity of the M74 syndrome.
 At times when there is an abundance of young sprat in the sea, salmon feed on fat prey with high energy content.
 The higher the fat content of their food, the more thiamine salmon need.

 An abundance of unsaturated fatty acids and a scarcity of thiamine increases susceptibility of lipids to oxidation reactions which consume thiamine.
 The thiamine reserves of salmon are thereby depleted during their long spawning run and pre-spawning fasting.
 Too little thiamine is transferred from the parent fish tissues to the eggs to last to the end of the yolk-sac fry phase.